MichaelCurrin/badge-generator/docs/deploy.md

 For pushes to `master` branch only, the app will build to the `gh-pages` branch.
 This is used to deploy to the GitHub Pages site.

-### Selective cleaning
+### Keeping assets across deploys

+A flag was added to the GH Actions workflow to keep existing files on `gh-pages` branch on each deploy

-There was an issue where viewing a cached HTML page in the browser where it a blank page when a hashed JS script is not found, after a push and deploy to master.
+This is because there was an issue after deploy when viewing a cached HTML page in the browser.
+It gave a blank page as hashed JS script was not found.

-The Vue build command covered under [Build](#build) above automatically deletes the output directory each time.

-So to stop cleaning and keep hashed assets persisted across builds, we add a flag to the one build command in [package.json](/package.json).
-This is done along with a setting on an Action in the workflow to ensure assets persist on `gh-pages` branch across deploys.
-.
-There is no actual browser trigger like a page load to watch for.

-Though, maybe if the scripts on the page do all run top to bottom, an alternative fix would be a script last on the page which checks if the app `div` element is empty and if so then it forces a page reload, which will get the latest HTML and JS.
-This script must only run _after_ the Vue script runs and succeeds, to avoid running to soon.

 Occasionally, we may want to delete old files on the `gh-pages` branch, especially after a few deploys where it is more likely that the latest page has been viewed and newer assets requested.

+#### Alternative approaches

+The approach above is simple but it takes up some extra storage space and doesn't get the user to reload.

+This is fine for me because I know I deployed, but maybe I can push users to reload another way.
+Especially as navigating with the app when assets are valid does not actually refresh the HTML page.

+Maybe if the scripts on the page do all run top to bottom, an alternative fix would be a script last on the page which checks if the app `div` element is empty and if so then it forces a page reload, which will get the latest HTML and JS.

+This script must only run _after_ the Vue script runs and succeeds, to avoid running too soon.

+I also experienced a related issue when if the page is kept open during a deploy, then viewing the page later it does not work an a reload is needed.
+I need to check what scripts load and run here if any, so I can add another script.